tomjn/WordPress-The-Right-Way/en/ssl/README.md

 ## User ID 1

  - Don't call it 'admin'
- - Don't give it administrator privilledges
+ - Don't give it administrator priviledges

 ## Roles and Capabilities